Jeremagician/libbc/README.md

 Design
 ------
-Please note that since the library is in an early development stage, the design might quickly change from one version to another.
-___
 The implementation is intented to avoid dynamic allocation as much as possible.
 It's build around an `struct bc_group` type which is an opaque type, one can still allocate the data on the stack thanks to